lilab-bcb/cirrocumulus/docs/quick_start.rst

     cirro launch pbmc3k.h5ad --markers markers.json

-The `example data`_ consists of 3k PBMCs from a healthy donor and are freely available from 10x Genomics.
+The `example data`_ consists of 3k PBMCs from a healthy donor and is freely available from 10x Genomics.

 - Datasets can be provided in h5ad_ or loom_ formats.
 Additionally cirrocumulus can read in fusions produced by `STAR-Fusion`_.
 - Launch accepts more than one dataset to support cases in which modalities are stored in separate files.